Ravaged

 Ravaged is a multiplayer first-person shooter video game featuring vehicular combat.
 Developed by American studio 2 Dawn Games, the game was partly funded through Kickstarter, raising $38,767 on the platform in May 2012.

+Gameplay

+Players team up and choose between two game modes, base control and capture the flag.
+Players are then launched into an open sandbox map, that is populated with outposts and spawn points.
+Players are provided with guns and vehicles to complete objectives related to the chosen game mode.

 Downloadable content

 In August 2013, the game received the free Zombie Apocalypse DLC, introducing a co-operative multiplayer mode where players must escape zombie hordes.

 Reception

 The game received mixed reviews upon release, garnering a score of 64 out of 100 on the review aggregation website Metacritic.